Are you worrying that…

 - to click the button, pick up the phone, come into the shop, etc. to make the actual sale.

-A couple months ago I got the idea for an article on my online marketing blog, Online Marketing: Patience is Your Greatest Virtue, because I found myself panicking a little about results coming from our websites after we had done a major redevelopment.
+A couple months ago I got the idea for the recent article, Online Marketing: Patience is Your Greatest Virtue, because I found myself panicking a little about results coming from our websites after we had done a major redevelopment.
 Having been in this industry for over a decade, I KNEW that it takes time for changes to take effect, but my insecurity was causing me to doubt the actions I had taken.
 But instead of jumping to make more changes, I reviewed what we had done and studied data to confirm to myself that I was doing the right thing and just had to wait it out.
 Just a few weeks later, and the results are showing.

 Some mistakes that may cause your business to start off more slowly than it should: